pesajay/DataScience/README.md

 # DataScience
-This is Data Science trial
+This is Data Science trial and practice kit